The Serpent's Fall

 “Now hold on.
 I never…”

 “You said it’ll all be okay.
 That I’ll be okay.
 How am I going to be okay, Jack?”
 She pushed her plate away and jumped up from the chair.
 “It’s fine.
-I will just leave now and save you the trouble.”
+I’ll just leave now and save you the trouble.”

 “What, Jack?
-Are you scared I will disappear with your gown?”
+Are you scared I’ll disappear with your gown?”

 He gave a sheepish smile.
-“You may have noticed that I don’t own much currently.
+“You may have noticed that I don’t own much.
 So there’s some concern there…”

 She grunted and stamped her foot on the floor.
 “Men!
 They’re all the same.
 Only care about themselves!”
 Amanda reached for the door.

-Jack blocked her escape. “…but no. You can have my bathrobe if it’ll keep you safe.
+Jack blocked her escape. “…but no. You can keep the bathrobe if it’ll keep you safe.
 I just know you’ll not be safe here.
 Give me the night to think of something?”

 Her eyes softened, and her face drooped.
 “Oh, Jack, I’m sorry.”
 She slumped back in her chair, resting her forehead in her hand.
 “I just don’t know what to do.
 But sure.
 Let’s figure this out in the morning.”